microsoft/PowerBI-Developer-Samples/.NET Framework/Embed for your customers/README.md

-# App Owns Data samples
+# Embed for your customers

 Read this documentation to prepare your environment https://docs.microsoft.com/en-us/power-bi/developer/embedding-content